 What does the research say?

-Does having honey relieve the cough?
+Does eating honey relieve the cough?

-A systematic review looking at several studies in children, concluded that consuming honey might be better in relieving coughs in children, compared to not doing anything at all or taking Benadryl.
+A literature review looking at several studies in children concluded that consuming honey might be better in relieving coughs in children, compared to not doing anything at all or taking Benadryl.

-Honey is not for babies
+Honey isn’t for babies

 Honey could contain botulinum (clostridium botulinum) spores.
-The toxin from these bacteria could cause muscle weakness.
+And, the toxin from this bacteria could cause muscle weakness.